Student Environmental Leadership Network

 - hosting activation days and events at their school to educate, inspire and encourage others to think sustainably.

-- introducing worm farms and composting
+- introduced new worm farms and composting units

 Gardens and planting: